mikedeskevich/fetal-ae/Analysis of Adverse Event Rates.md

 *Table 0*

 Counting the number of people vaccinated with the COVID-19 vaccine is straightforward because there has only been one worldwide attempt at vaccination and the data has been tracked from day one.
 The Flu vaccine is harder because individuals are not tracked and there are yearly seasons where an individual may choose to receive a subsequent vaccinations.
-We run a Monte Carlo simulation to estimate the number of people since 1998 that have received at least one Flu vaccine in the US.
+We run a Monte Carlo simulation to estimate the number of people that have received at least one Flu vaccine in the US since 1998.

 We track a sample population where each year a fraction of the population is vaccinated, $f_{v}$, a fraction of the population dies (some of whom may be vaccinated), $f_d$, and a new fraction of the population is born (none of whom are vaccinated), $f_b$.
 By simulating the demographics change yearly, we can estimate the total number of people who have received at least one flu vaccine by 2022.
 We use the UN population data to estimate $f_b$ and $f_d$ each year (reference: https://population.un.org/) and the conditional probability of Flu vaccination from Kwong, et al. (reference: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6961264/).
 Kwong reports that roughly 57% (33,234 out of 58,021) of the population in their study who receives a flu shot in one year repeats it a subsequent year.
 The CDC reports that approximately 50% of the population receives the vaccine in any given year.
-From that, we estimate $f_v=0.57$ for previously vaccinated individuals and $f_v=0.43$ for previously unvaccinated individuals, which will result in the rough CDC approximation of 50% of the population being vaccinated any given year.
+From that, we approximate $f_v=0.57$ for previously vaccinated individuals and $f_v=0.43$ for previously unvaccinated individuals, which will result in the rough CDC approximation of 50% of the population being vaccinated any given year.

 To allow simulation “burn in” for the stochastic nature of this experiment, we start in 1980 with a sample of the US population of 100,000,000 people with 50% of them "pre-vaccinated" from previous years.
 From 1980 to 1997 we grow the population by $f_b$, shrink it by $f_d$, and vaccinate individuals by the conditional $f_v$ based on their current vaccination status, by 1997 we can see that the fraction of vaccinated population has stabalized.
 We continue the simulation until 2021 with the addition that in 1998 we start accumulating the number of people who were vaccinated and died.
 The results of that simulation are shown below in Table 00.